home-assistant/home-assistant.io/source/_components/shell_command.markdown

  - Alias for the command
  - Command itself.

-The commands can be dynamic, using templates to insert values of other entities.
-When using templates you are limited to only template the arguments.
-You are also no longer allowed to use pipe symbols when using templates.
+The commands can be dynamic, using templates to insert values for arguments.
+When using templates, shell_command runs in a more secure environment which doesn't allow any shell helpers like automatically expanding the home dir `~` or using pipe symbols to run multiple commands.

 Any service data passed into the service call to activate the shell command will be available as a variable within the template.